j4y/developerportal/pages/platforms/unity.md

 ```

 The Detectors use callback or interface classes to communicate events and results:
-The <code>AbstractFaceListener</code> is a client callback interface which receives notification when the detector has started or stopped tracking a face.
+The <code>AbstractAffdexListener</code> is a client callback interface which receives notification when the detector has started or stopped tracking a face.
 The OnFaceLost, OnFaceFound, and OnImageResults methods must be defined as part of a class attached as a component within Unity.
 Here is an example of how they look:

 ```
 using Affdex;
 using System.Collections.Generic;

-public class YourClass : AbstractFaceClass
+public class PlayerEmotions : AbstractAffdexListener
 {
+    public float currentSmile;
+    public float currentInterocularDistance;
+    public float currentContempt;
+    public float currentValence;
+    public float currentAnger;
+    public float currentFear;

     public override void onFaceFound(float timestamp, int faceId) {
         Debug.Log("Found the face");